 It has been harder for some comedies and dramas to capture global audiences.
 Romantic comedies, in particular, don't necessarily translate to local cultures.

-That's why Hollywood is betting that its long-running movie franchises, comic book series and action adventures will draw the biggest audiences.
+That's why Hollywood is betting that its long-running movie franchises, comic book series, and action adventures will draw the biggest audiences.

-Four years since the fourth of the "Mission: Impossible" franchise was made, "Mission: Impossible — Rogue Nation" brought back 53-year-old Cruise to star in a plot to uncover a sophisticated network of rogue agents known as the Syndicate.
+Four years after the fourth of the "Mission: Impossible" franchise was made, "Mission: Impossible — Rogue Nation" brought back 53-year-old Cruise to star in a plot to uncover a sophisticated network of rogue agents known as the Syndicate.
 The movie registered the second-highest opening for the franchise, just behind "Mission: Impossible II," which made $57 million in its 2000 opening, according to Rentrak.